 Even if you’re on a tight budget, you can add your furry friends to your holiday gift list.
 Gifts for dogs and cats are inexpensive and super simple.
 You can even easily pull together homemade pet gifts from items that are already in your house.

 For a no-fuss dog gift, a fresh jar of peanut butter is a nice idea, assuming the pup enjoys the flavor and it’s nutritionally okay for him.
 Peanut butter is a popular and versatile treat, especially when rubbed inside a hollow rubber toy with a hole, such as a Kong.
 Dogs will happily lick the peanut butter out.
 To add a festive flair to the grocery store purchase, tape a homemade label over the jar’s actual label.
 Draw a fun design and mention the dog’s name, perhaps something like “Skippy, exclusively for Tessie.”

 If you prefer a more gourmet homemade dog gift, pull out the baking supplies and whip up some healthy homemade dog treats.
 The internet is full of recipes for Bowser Biscuits.
-This dog treat recipe, originally from the Humane Society, includes, among other items, a banana, peanut butter, soy milk and flour.
+This dog treat recipe has just three ingredients: Banana, peanut butter and oatmeal.

 Ben from the Santa Fe Animal Shelter provides this recipe:

 Peanut butter and oats biscuits